Access-Denied-EE4/Shopping-List/README.md

 * Track how much they are spending
 * Keep track of their current groceries/household products/etc. and any pertinent information (e.g. expiry dates)
+* Keep track of how much money they are spending
 * Automatically add items to shopping lists on a regular basis (e.g. add milk to the shopping list every week)
 * Share lists with other users (e.g. family members)